h0ngcha0/liuhongchao.github.io/_posts/2020-03-14-why-learn-crypto.md

 cryptography](https://en.wikipedia.org/wiki/Post-quantum_cryptography)
 is also something worth looking into.

+This is just a tip of an iceberg.
+An interesting properties of crypto is that it is so multi-disciplinary that even a seemingly pure technical change might trigger butterfly effect and result in significant consequences, which makes the problem extremely challenging.

 ### Grand Vision
 world needs alternative, needs asynmmetric tech, needs a way to say no, finance and data and the. needs censorship resistence.

 ### Finance

 ### The need for alternatives